 32 years later, five teenagers are on the run from their failing school.
 Taking refuge in a condemned house, they discover their make-shift home sits in the exact location of the MOVE headquarters.
 The ghosts of the children killed in the bombing reveal themselves and their story, and the self-defined family of teenagers begin to see their squatting as a point of power and resistance over self-preservation.

-An invigorating hybrid of hip-hop, R&B, spoken word and opera, We Shall Not Be Moved is a vital exploration of institutionalised racism directed and choreographed by Tony Award-winning Bill.
+An invigorating hybrid of hip-hop, spoken word and opera, We Shall Not Be Moved is a vital exploration of institutionalised racism directed and choreographed by Tony Award-winning Bill.
 T. Jones.
-Haitian-American composer Daniel Bernard Roumain and librettist Marc Bamuthi Joseph – an arts activist and spoken word performer – have created a brooding, often joyful piece filled with place, purpose and possibility that is part sociological tale and part paranormal sci-fi story.
+Haitian-American composer Daniel Bernard Roumain and librettist Marc Bamuthi Joseph – an arts activist and spoken word performer – have created a brooding, often joyful piece filled with place, purpose, and possibility.

 £49.50 – £15 (plus £1 per ticket online, £1.25 per ticket over the phone) Limited number of Premium Seats available at £75.00+fees